developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-2/guide/about/index.md

 ### Added Features

-**Two more remappable keys** have been added to the fixed keyboard layout, which now features a total of six remappable keys.
+**Two remappable keys have been added** to the fixed keyboard layout, which now provides a total of six remappable keys.

 ### Supported Devices